spmasterman/tutor-directory/README.md

     sudo gem install compass

-Dumping Assets through assetic may give you permission issues (its a bug in Compass support for assetic) If you get an unthemed page, find the sass-cache folder in /tmp/ and empty it.
+Dumping Assets through assetic may give you permission issues (its a bug in Compass support for assetic) If you get an unthemed page, find the .sass-cache folder in /tmp/ and empty it.
 Seemed to fix the problem for me on my dev machines - it may have just been me sudoing the wrong part of the install however.

     php app/console assetic:dump --force